Lvmnd/symphomics/README.md

-# LVMND Project Portofolio
+# Symphomics - Lvmnd Project Portofolio

-Welcome to **LVMND Project Portofolio**.
+Welcome to **Lvmnd Project Portofolio**.

-This page provide my journey in virtual worlds.

-1. Symphomics - is the compilation of my bioinformatic analysis script
+Symohomics is my compilation code repository to arrange bioinformatics and data analysis melody.

 Made with full of personal love (no one influence me)